Family Law Motions and Requests For Orders (RFO’s)

 If your case is contested by the other party, depending on the issues involved and the complexity of the case, a party may want to seek temporary or immediate orders for several reasons.

 If the parties cannot agree on a particular issue, it may be necessary to file a Request for Order (RFO) to obtain an order.
-These orders can be temporary until a final judgment is entered, or in some instances they can be permanent.
+These orders can be temporary until a final judgment is entered, or in some instances, they can be permanent.
 Such orders include:

 When it is an issue, a motion can be filed to address custody.
 The court will also require the parties to attend a preliminary “Mediation Hearing” in an attempt to settle the issues.
 There is no fee for mediation.
-If the parties cannot settle the issues, the mediator will submit their “Recommendation” to the court prior to the scheduled hearing.
+If the parties cannot settle the issues, the mediator will submit their “Recommendation” to the court before the scheduled hearing.
 The mediator does not make any orders.
 Only a judge can make orders on the issue of visitation and custody, but the court will not make any orders until there has been a mediation.
 All children in the household who are six years of age and older must attend the mediation.

 For first time mediation, there is also a requirement to attend an “Orientation.”
 The parties involved in custody and visitation disputes must attend separate orientations.
 Children are not allowed to attend.
 Parties are excused from attending only when they reside 250 miles or more away from the courthouse.
 The time for your orientation and mediation will be set when your Order to Show Cause is filed with the court.

 For matters of child support, California follows a statewide guideline.
 It is based on the actual income of the parties and the amount of time that each has physical custody of the children.
 Support is normally based on actual current income, but if a court finds that a spouse has voluntarily reduced income when employment at a higher level is available, support can be based on that spouse’s ability to earn income.
-California law allows a modification of an existing child support order to be made retroactive to the date of filing of the child support motion.
+California law allows modification of an existing child support order to be made retroactive to the date of filing of the child support motion.

 Every order for child or spousal support must include an order assigning the wages of the paying spouse to the recipient spouse or an agency appointed by the court to collect support.
 The parties can agree in writing that the wage assignment order will not be served on the payor’s employer so long as payments are current.